NamtaoProductions/namtao-com/src/site/notes/Misusing Macros for Fn and profit.md

 ## WHAT SHOULD WE
 ## <span class="highlight">_NOT_</span> DO?

 Look, every other top 20 language doesn't allow us this power because they're afraid.
 Powerful tools have powerful features, and you can cut yourself with them.
-    BUT THAT DOESN'T MEAN YOU SHOULD BE AFRAID OF THEM Story Time:
+BUT THAT DOESN'T MEAN YOU SHOULD BE AFRAID OF THEM

 ---
 # STORY TIME